Scientific management: Scientific Management Principles

 (b) Standard Conditions: Each worker should be given standard conditions and appliances that will enable him to perform his tasks.

 (c) High pay for success: Each worker should be rewarded when he accomplishes their task.

 (d) Loss in case of failure: When a worker fails, he should know that he would share the loss.In Scientific Management, the responsibility of the success or failure of an organization is not solely on the shoulder of the workers, as it is in the old management systems.
-According to Scientific Management, the managers are taking half of the burden by being responsible for securing the proper work conditions for workers’ prosperity.
+According to Scientific Management, the managers are taking half of the burden by being responsible for securing the proper work conditions for workers' prosperity.

-In his book “Principles of Scientific Management”, Taylor formally introduced his methodically investigated theory of Scientific Management.
+In his book "Principles of Scientific Management", Taylor formally introduced his methodically investigated theory of Scientific Management.
 Although he explained the details of Scientific Management in his works, he did not provide its concise definition.
-Shortly before his death, Taylor approved the following summary and definition of Scientific Management that Hoxie prepared: “Scientific management is a system devised by industrial engineers for the purpose of serving the common interests of employers, workmen and society at large through the elimination of avoidable wastes, the general improvement of the processes and methods of production, and the just and scientific distribution of the product.”
-Taylor indicated that Scientific Management consisted of four underlying principles:1) the development of a true science: We must scientifically analyze all parts of a job.
+Shortly before his death, Taylor approved the following summary and definition of Scientific Management that Hoxie prepared: "Scientific management is a system devised by industrial engineers for the purpose of serving the common interests of employers, workmen and society at large through the elimination of avoidable wastes, the general improvement of the processes and methods of production, and the just and scientific distribution of the product."
+Taylor indicated that Scientific Management consisted of four underlying principles:(a) The development of a true science: We must scientifically analyze all parts of a job.
 This consists of examining the elements and steps that required to carry out the work, as well as measuring the optimum time for each task.
 We also need to know the working time per day for a qualified worker.